cocos/cocos-docs/en/editor/publish/publish-native.md

 Set the CPU types that Android needs to support, including **armeabi-v7a**、**arm64-v8a** and **x86**.
 You can choose one or more options.

-> **Note**: When you select an ABI to build and then build another ABI without `Clean`, both ABI's `so` will be packaged into the APK, which is the default behavior of Android Studio.
+> **Note**: when you select an ABI to build and then build another ABI without `Clean`, both ABI's `so` will be packaged into the APK, which is the default behavior of Android Studio.
 If you import a project with Android Studio, after selecting an ABI to build, run **Build -> Clean Project**, then build another ABI, only the latter ABI will be packaged into the APK.

-> **Note**: After the project is imported with Android Studio, it is an independent existence and does not depend on the **Build** panel.
+> **Note**: after the project is imported with Android Studio, it is an independent existence and does not depend on the **Build** panel.
 If you need to modify the ABI, you can directly modify the `PROP_APP_ABI` property in `gradle.properties` as shown below:

   ![modify abi](publish-native/modify_abi.png)